2011 Stanley Cup Final: Game three

 Boston scored four goals in the second period, and another four goals in the third, which resulted in an 8–1 rout.
 Mark Recchi scored two of them; Brad Marchand and Daniel Paille each scored shorthanded; and Andrew Ference, David Krejci, Chris Kelly and Michael Ryder each tallied one of the other four.
 Tim Thomas stopped 40 out of 41 shots, only allowing a third period goal by Jannik Hansen.

 At 05:07 into the first period, Vancouver defenseman Aaron Rome received a major penalty for interference and a game misconduct for a blindside hit to the head of Boston forward Nathan Horton.
-Horton was taken off the ice on a stretcher and was then transported to a hospital for further observation and was later diagnosed with a severe concussion.
-However, the Bruins did not score on the ensuing five-minute power play.
+Horton was taken off the ice on a stretcher and was then transported to a hospital for further observation and was later diagnosed with a severe concussion, and he would not return for the remainder of the series.
+The Bruins did not score on the ensuing five-minute power play.
 Following a disciplinary hearing on June 7, Rome was given a four-game suspension for the late hit which assured that he'd miss the remainder of the 2011 playoffs, the first multi-game suspension in the history of the Stanley Cup Final.
 Rome and the Canucks maintained that the play was a good hit that went bad, but the NHL determined that the hit came more than a second after Horton gave up the puck.
 The NHL considers a hit to be late if it comes more than half a second after a player gives up possession.